Francesca Happé: Career and research

-Her work explores how people with autism understand the world.
-Two significant parts are the discovery that people with autism and their neurotypical relatives may have increased attention to detail and that women and men experience autism differently.
+Her work explores how autistic people understand the world.
+Two significant parts are the discovery that autistic people and their neurotypical relatives may have increased attention to detail and that women and men experience autism differently.
 She is also interested in their mental health and the consequences of aging.
 She has used a wide range of methods to demonstrate these aspects, including studies of twins, genetics, the effects of strokes and functional imaging methods as well as traditional psychological approaches.
+Happé has supervised over 30 doctoral students, including Naomi Fisher (2002), Essi Viding (2004), Gregory L. Wallace (2006), Elizabeth O'Nions (2012), Lucy Livingston (2020) and Gavin R. Stewart (2021).

 Her work has been funded by the Wellcome Trust, MRC, Economic and Social Research Council and Autism Speaks.
-She has sympathy with the autism pathway approach, including helping people step off that pathway if possible.

 Happé has been President (2013–15) and a Board Member (2012–16) of the International Society for Autism Research, and she has been a member of the National Autistic Society's "Autism in Maturity" Advisory Group since 2011.
 From 2013 - 2015 she was President of the International Society for Autism Research.
 She has several editorial roles, including joint Editor for Journal of Child Psychology and Psychiatry (2000-2006), editorial board member of Journal of Autism and Developmental Disorders (2001-2010) and Mind and Language.

 Happé was appointed Commander of the Order of the British Empire (CBE) in the 2021 New Year Honours for services to the study of autism.